terrorgarten/Seminar05-BL-example/README.md

 ## TASK 2 - Examine the solution

 Go through the already written code.
 It is recommended to check side by side `UserController` and `UserSolutionController`.
 What you can see there is 2 aproaches to retrieving data.
 First is using a service that does the "magic" on the background.
-However the other one might seem more straight forward, however you can already see how confusing and heaviky dependent it is on the database model.
+However the other one might seem more straight forward, however you can already see how confusing and heavily dependent it is on the database model.
 If we split the `User` into 2 tables,  we would need to change multiple endpoints.
 Additionally, you can see that there is a new csproj called `Business Layer`.
 In there, you can see DTOs, DTO mappers and Services.

 1. Create a `UserDTO` (this will be our detailed user DTO)
     - Example: